 Some examples of objectionable conduct and content that violate this Policy are:

-- Harassing, threatening, or embarrassing another Alaska Communications customer or other Internet user;
+Harassing, threatening, or embarrassing another Alaska Communications customer or other user;

-- Stalking another Alaska Communications customer or other Internet user ("cyber stalking");
+Stalking another Alaska Communications customer or other user;

-- Use of your Alaska Communications data account to send unsolicited email messages of any type - whether commercial or non-commercial, for profit or non-profit; and
+Use of your Alaska Communications account to send unsolicited email or robocall messages of any type - whether commercial or non-commercial, for profit or non-profit unless specifically permitted under FTC rules; and

 Section 6.
 System and Network Security